tuquet/navigo/docs/extension-builder/index.md

 And to add workflows to the extension, navigate to the workflows tab and click the "+ Workflows" button.
 There are two ways you can add workflows to the extension:

 1. Selecting the JSON files of the workflows
-2. Importing the workflows from the Automa extension.
+2. Importing the workflows from the Navigo extension.

 ![Add workflows](https://s3.ap-southeast-1.amazonaws.com/automa-pub/i/2024/12/03/o5t5n-lu.png)